pocesar/docker-git-deploy/README.md

 ```

 NOTE: You can use `-e PUBLIC_KEY="$(cat ~/.ssh/id_rsa.pub)"` as well and drop the `-v` part of the public key

+Check the examples folder with a sample `docker-compose.yml` with a Typescript / Node.js project

 ## Deploy